 These are the specification which you need to look for when purchasing your web hosting package.
 The order of the specification above indicates the priority.

 If you are just starting up, you probably don’t want to invest too much in it.

 Why Should You Get A Good Hosting?

-Research shows that for every second that is added on the page load time, you will lose 20% of your potential user.
+Research shows that for every second that is added to the page load time, you will lose 20% of your potential user.